 Canadian union issues 72-hour strike warning to freight railroad hours after it resumes service

-The Teamsters Canada Rail Conference filed its strike notice against Canadian National shortly after it announced that it plans to challenge a government order that forced it into arbitration with both CN and Canadian Pacific Kansas City Ltd. railroads to end a lockout, said union spokesperson Marc-André Gauthier.
+The Teamsters Canada Rail Conference filed its strike notice against Canadian National shortly after it announced that it planned to challenge a government order forcing it into arbitration with both CN and Canadian Pacific Kansas City Ltd. to end a lockout, said union spokesperson Marc-André Gauthier.

+It was not clear if the announcement would bring trains to a halt again when the 72 hours are up at 10 a.m.
+Monday.
+The whole matter might be decided before then by the Canada Industrial Relations Board, which is overseeing the arbitration, in which case employees could return to work even as the union continues to challenge the legality of the arbitration order in court.
+All the parties were scheduled to meet with the CIRB Friday morning.

-Labour Minister Steven MacKinnon announced the decision to force the parties into binding arbitration on Thursday afternoon, about 16 hours after a lockout shut down the railroads, saying the economic risk was too great to allow them to continue.
-He had declined to order arbitration a week ago, saying he hoped that negotiations between the companies and the union would succeed.
+Labour Minister Steven MacKinnon had announced the decision to force the parties into binding arbitration on Thursday afternoon, about 16 hours after a lockout shut down the railroads, saying the economic risk was too great to allow them to continue.
+He had declined to order arbitration a week ago, saying he hoped that negotiations between the companies and the union on a new contract would succeed.

-Canadian National trains had begun rolling at 7 a.m. all across Canada, said CN spokesperson Jonathan Abecassis.
-The development initially appeared to at least partially avert a work stoppage that threatened to wreak havoc on the economies of Canada and the U.S., where many companies in both countries and across all industries rely on railroads to deliver their raw materials and finished products.
+Canadian National trains had begun rolling at 7 a.m. across Canada, said CN spokesperson Jonathan Abecassis.
+The development initially appeared to at least partially end a work stoppage that threatened to wreak havoc on the economies of Canada and the United States.
+Both countries, across all industries, rely on railroads to deliver their raw materials and finished products.

-Trains operated by the second company, Canadian Pacific Kansas City Ltd., had remain parked pending the union’s challenge to the arbitration order.
+Trains operated by CPKC had remained parked and workers continued to picket there Friday morning as the union prepared its challenge to the arbitration order.

+Both railroads had said they were committed to getting their trains running again as soon as possible and would follow the CIRB’s ruling, but it wasn’t immediately clear how quickly that would come.

 All of Canada’s freight handled by rail — worth more than $1 billion Canadian (US$730 million) a day and adding up to more than 375 million tons of freight last year — stopped Thursday along with rail shipments crossing the U.S. border.
 About 30,000 commuters in Canada were also affected because their trains use CPKC’s lines.
 CPKC and CN’s trains continued operating in the U.S. and Mexico during the lockout.